Malaysia Airlines fleet

-Malaysia Airlines operates a fleet of Airbus A330 and A350 as well as Boeing 737 aircraft.
+Malaysia Airlines operates a fleet of Airbus A330 and A350 wide-bodies, as well as Boeing 737NG and 737 MAX narrow-bodies.

 Current fleet

-As of June 2025, Malaysia Airlines (excluding its subsidiaries Firefly and MASwings) operates the following aircraft:
+As of June 2025, Malaysia Airlines operates the following aircraft:

-Aircraft types
+Current aircraft types

 Airbus A330-200

-Malaysia Airlines has leased six Airbus A330-200s, used for several high-demand medium haul routes.
+Malaysia Airlines leased six Airbus A330-200s in 2017.
+Due to insufficient wide-body aircraft and increasing demand, these aircraft are used for several high-demand medium-haul routes.
 The aircraft are secondhand and have kept the configuration of their previous operator (Air Berlin), this being 19 Business Class seats and 268 Economy Class seats.
 The airline previously operated five 'older generation' A330-200s between 2003 and 2013.
-The aircraft is set to be replaced and retired by the Airbus A330-900.
+The aircraft are set to be retired and replaced by the Airbus A330-900.

 Airbus A330-300

-Malaysia Airlines' Airbus A330-300 fleet is used to fly medium-to-long-haul routes.They are painted in the new livery and are also equipped with enhanced in-flight features, as part of the airline's fleet renewal programme.
-The first of these new A330s arrived in 2011.
-Malaysia Airlines previously operated 13 'older generation' A330-300s, receiving its first in 1995.
-All of them have since been retired from the fleet.
-The aircraft is set to be retired and replaced by the Airbus A330-900.
+Malaysia Airlines' Airbus A330-300 fleet is used to fly medium-to-long-haul routes.
+They are painted in the new livery and equipped with enhanced in-flight features as part of the airline's fleet renewal programme.
+In 2009, the airline ordered 15 Airbus A330-300 with 10 additional purchase options.
+The aircraft has an improved max take-off weight, range and fuel efficiency over the previous older generation aircraft that the airline operated since 1995.
+The first of these new A330s arrived in 2011 with a total of 15 delivered by the end of 2013.
+In 2016, the airline refurbished the Business Class cabin of the aircraft with lie-flat seats.
+The aircraft previously only featured recliner seats.
+The fleet is set to be retired and replaced by the Airbus A330-900.

 Airbus A330-900

-In August 2022, Malaysia Airlines confirmed it would take delivery of an initial order of 20 Airbus A330neo aircraft, with purchase options for an additional 20, to gradually replace its A330-200 and A330-300 aircraft between Q3 2024 and 2028 for flights across Asia, the Pacific and the Middle East.
+In July 2022, Malaysia Airlines was reportedly in talks for a $10 billion order of 30 either Airbus A330neo or Boeing 787 Dreamliner planes.
+As of August 2022, it was reported that Malaysia Airlines is poised to announce a deal to acquire 20 Airbus A330neo wide-body jets.
+In August 2022, Malaysia Airlines confirmed it would take delivery of an initial order of 20 Airbus A330neo aircraft with purchase options for an additional 20 to gradually replace its aging A330-200 and A330-300 aircraft between Q3 2024 and 2028 for flights across Asia, the Pacific and the Middle East.
 The deliveries are set to be split between 10 direct purchases and 10 leases from Ireland's Avolon.
+On 21 March 2024, Malaysia Airlines revealed the cabin of the A330neo.
+The first A330neo was delivered on 29 November 2024.Recently, the airline has filed all of its purchasing rights for the aircraft model for a total of 40 frames.
+This puts the airline as being one of the largest A330neo operators.